MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

       ![Screenshot of call details screen.](media/calling-start-call-2.JPG "Screenshot of call details screen")

     You'll see the contact's video feed, activity controls, calling controls, and the **Annotate** toolbar.
 The green indicator below the activity controls shows that you're on a call with that contact.
-This is useful to remind you that you're on a call if you select a different type of activity, such as opening a guide or file.
+This is useful as a reminder in case you select a different type of activity, such as opening a guide or file.

     ![Screenshot of video feed, controls, and Annotate toolbar.](media/calling-start-call-3.JPG "Screenshot of video feed, controls, and Annotate toolbar")